URL path: Index page // Intercellular Adhesion Molecule 1 (ICAM-1)

 • Increased levels of sICAM-1 are associated with rheumatoid arthritis activity

 • In psoriasis, ICAM-1 shows a strong correlation with the severity of the disease and decreases with successful treatment.
-Prior to treatment, ICAM-1 levels were elevated compared to healthy controls
+Before treatment, ICAM-1 levels were elevated compared to healthy controls

 • ICAM-1 is not detectable in most amniotic fluid samples in pregnant women, but when elevated, it is associated with intrauterine growth restriction